ldover29/Red_Vs_Blue-Project/README.md

 # Red_Vs_Blue-Project
-The assessment, analysis, and hardening of a vulnerable system from the red and blue side.
+The assessment, analysis, and hardening of a vulnerable system from the red and blue persepctive.

 # Scenario